What's NEW for SCHOOL LIBRARIES: Best NEW Tools, Resources and Strategies for Creating an Exemplary SCHOOL LIBRARY Program

 - Explore the NEW Trends in Library Curation

-- Receive a Comprehensive School Library Media Digital Resource Handbook
+- Receive a Comprehensive School Library Media Resource Handbook

 Outstanding Strategies You Can Use Immediately

-- The latest updates on Google and Microsoft tools, especially Google Classroom and Microsoft Teams, to share with students in a dynamic learning environment
+- Latest updates on new and familiar apps to create choice boards, resource menus and games to share with students in a dynamic learning environment

-- Best digital tools and tips to enhance instruction to include search strategies, project based learning, and successful student learning in-school, online or in a hybrid learning environment
+- Best digital tools and tips to enhance instruction to include learning strategies, collaborative learning, and successful student interactions in-school, online or in a hybrid learning environment

-- Current digital citizenship resources integrated into instructional content by collaborating with classroom teachers for best student learning practices
+- Current social, emotional and diversified learning resources integrated into instructional content by collaborating with classroom teachers for best student learning practices

 - Curate online resources to expand your collection for lesson plans and research using Wakelet, Google Sites, and more

-- Create online videos to share books with students to include book talks, scavenger hunts, choice menus, and more
+- Create online videos to share books with students to include book talks, scavenger hunts, tutorials, and more

-- New safe ways to connect your students globally with people outside of their classroom walls using Flipgrid, Google Meet, and Zoom
+- New safe ways to connect your students globally with people outside of their classroom walls using Flipgrid, Google Jamboard and Breakout rooms

 - How to better facilitate personalized professional development for staff using flipped learning, personalized instruction and curated online resource collections